 We believe that the rollout of NUE will have an adverse impact on most banks except payment leaders.
 The key reason for adverse impact includes:

 - Capital Investment: All new payment product rollouts typically expect new technology and infrastructure deployment on bankside with enterprise licenses.
 This cost would be upwards of 150,000 USD in most cases.
-To ensure that these payment products are available, there would be additional efforts to securely rolling out these APIs externally.
+To ensure that these payment products are available, additional efforts are needed to roll out these APIs externally securely.

 - Increased Risks: We have seen banks losing money due to reconciliation and security issues on payment platforms.
 The addition of new products by new NUEs would exponentially increase the risks.

-- Liquidity Costs: To support the free flow of funds by customers, banks would have to increase the liquidity to support each of these products.
+- Liquidity Costs: To support the free flow of funds by customers, banks would have to increase the liquidity to help each of these products.

-Revenue impact: Payment instruments have largely been moving towards zero pricing.
-We believe that this phenomenon would continue in future.
+Revenue impact: Payment instruments have primarily been moving towards zero pricing.
+We believe that this phenomenon would continue in the future.

-As smaller banks would be pushed to deploy these payment instruments, they will end up bleeding every time they will add new products.
-Assuming that 3 NUEs would at least launch 2 new services every year, banks would end up spending 1 million dollars to support this.
-We have to find a way to solve this.
+As smaller banks would be pushed to deploy these payment instruments, they will end up bleeding every time they add new products.
+Assuming that 3 NUEs would launch two new services every year, banks would spend 1 million dollars to support this.
+So we have to find a way to solve this.